About this listing

 IT IS OUR PLEASURE TO HAVE YOU AS OUR GUESTS

-Please take the time to read the following information which should answer most of the questions we have received from previous guests.
+Thank you for reading the following information which should answer most of the questions we have received from previous guests.

-BOOKING FOR TWO AND NEEDING SEPARATE ROOMS?
+BOOKING FOR TWO OR MORE AND NEEDING SEPARATE ROOMS?

 ABOUT YOUR ACCOMMODATIONS IN THE ELMWOOD VILLAGE

 You are staying in the home originally built for Dr. George Allan Rowe in 1898.
-Two newly-remodeled, airconditioned private second-floor bedrooms, queen-sized beds in each, with spotless shared bath directly opposite your room; a convenient half-bath on the main level, and liberal run-of-the-house, including kitchen and laundry.
+Two newly-remodeled, airconditioned private second-floor bedrooms, queen-sized beds in each, with spotless shared bath directly opposite your room(s); a convenient half-bath on the main level, and liberal run-of-the-house, including kitchen and laundry.
 You and your party will be our only guests in the house, and you'll have your own keys to your rooms and the house.
 Come and go as you please!
 Children and infants welcome.

 Free high-speed wifi gives you access to your email, Netflix account and hulu for access to television, or enjoy digital television in the sun room.
 Light, self-serve continental breakfast (cereals, coffee, teas, toast, milk, etc.) available.
-Encourage Scott to make you a fresh loaf of banana bread.
+Encourage Scott to make you a fresh loaf of bread.

 Comfortable living room, formal dining room, sun-room / library and garden with BBQ facilities / fire pit and patio seating for six.